 When that is finished, get out your pin/paperclip and examine those toothy components that poke into the K-Cups.
 There should be a small hole in each “tooth” for the hot water/coffee to pass through.
 Poke your pin through that hole and wiggle it around to loosen any caked-on debris and help remove any blockages.
 If your Keurig has been running slowly, it could be a clog in one of these holes that is causing it.
 Yes, there are dedicated Keurig needle cleaning tools available, but you probably only want one of these for unclogging a Keurig in a busy office or similar situation.

-3. Run through with vinegar
+Step 3: Run through with vinegar

-Many Keurig components are inside the coffeemaker, well out of your reach.
-Fortunately, there’s an easier way to conduct an internal cleaning than dismantling the whole machine: Common kitchen vinegar is acidic enough to remove scale build-up but harmless to the rest of the Keurig.
+Many Keurig components are inside the coffee maker, well out of your reach.
+Fortunately, there’s an easier way to conduct an internal cleaning than dismantling the whole machine: Common kitchen vinegar is acidic enough to remove scale buildup but harmless to the rest of the Keurig.
 Take the water reservoir and fill it with half white vinegar and half fresh water.
 Lock it back into the Keurig base, put all the other components back in place, and get a mug handy.
 It’s time to make some hot vinegar.

 Run the Keurig on normal settings and keep filling mugs with the vinegar mixture until it is completely gone.
-This is going to stink a little, but as we said, it’s not harmful for your Keurig and it will help remove that scale.
+This is going to stink a little, but as we said, it’s not harmful to your Keurig and it will help remove that scale.
 It’s possible that a clog will form during this descaling process.
 If it does, open up the top and use your pin again to poke the holes and see if you can dislodge any particles that may have become trapped.